If you look hard enough there are ways to live cheaply or even to live on nothing.

 The more energy you use the more you will pay so now is the time to be thinking of all the ways you can live cheaply and reduce your usage.

-If you can cut your energy costs by 20% then that is money in your pocket and money you don’t have to pay out.
+If you can cut your energy usage by 20% then that is money you don’t have to pay out.

 - Keep your heating down low

 - Turn heating off at night or even lower (we keep ours off or at 12c)

 - Wear extra layers including jumpers and warm trousers and slippers